phpman > man > mdadm(8)

 Only Fail, FailSpare, DegradedArray, SparesMissing and TestMessage cause Email to be sent.

 All events cause the program to be run.
-The program is run with two or three arguments:
+The program is run with two or three arguments: the

-the event name, the array device and possibly a second device.
+event name, the array device and possibly a second device.

 Each event has an associated array device (e.g. /dev/md1) and possibly a second device.
+For

-For Fail, FailSpare, and SpareActive the second device is the relevant component device.
+Fail, FailSpare, and SpareActive the second device is the relevant component device.
+For

-For MoveSpare the second device is the array that the spare was moved from.
+MoveSpare the second device is the array that the spare was moved from.

-only necessary that different spare groups use different names.
+sary that different spare groups use different names.

-When mdadm detects that an array in a spare group has fewer active devices than necessary
+When mdadm detects that an array in a spare group has fewer active devices than necessary for

-succeeds but the adding fails, then it is added back to the original array.
+the adding fails, then it is added back to the original array.

-If the spare group for a degraded array is not defined, mdadm will look at the rules of
+If the spare group for a degraded array is not defined, mdadm will look at the rules of spare

-above if a matching spare is found.
+matching spare is found.

 GROW MODE

 The GROW mode is used for changing the size or shape of an active array.
-For this to
+For this to work,

-added during 2.6 development.
+2.6 development.

 Currently the supported changes include

-o change the "size" attribute for RAID1, RAID4, RAID5 and RAID6.
+• change the "size" attribute for RAID1, RAID4, RAID5 and RAID6.

-o increase or decrease the "raid-devices" attribute of RAID0, RAID1, RAID4, RAID5, and
+• increase or decrease the "raid-devices" attribute of RAID0, RAID1, RAID4, RAID5, and

 RAID6.

-o change the chunk-size and layout of RAID0, RAID4, RAID5, RAID6 and RAID10.
+• change the chunk-size and layout of RAID0, RAID4, RAID5, RAID6 and RAID10.

-o convert between RAID1 and RAID5, between RAID5 and RAID6, between RAID0, RAID4, and
+• convert between RAID1 and RAID5, between RAID5 and RAID6, between RAID0, RAID4, and

 RAID5, and between RAID0 and RAID10 (in the near-2 mode).

-write-intent bitmap from such an array.
+intent bitmap from such an array.

-o change the array's consistency policy.
+• change the array's consistency policy.

 Using GROW on containers is currently supported only for Intel's IMSM container format.
+The

-are supported by the container, and the conversion is on of those listed above.
+by the container, and the conversion is on of those listed above.

 Notes:

-for assembly feature.
+assembly feature.

-o Roaming between Windows(R) and Linux systems for IMSM metadata is not supported during
+• Roaming between Windows(R) and Linux systems for IMSM metadata is not supported during

 grow process.

-that mdadm refuses to use more than half of a spare device for backup space.
+fuses to use more than half of a spare device for backup space.

 SIZE CHANGES

 Normally when an array is built the "size" is taken from the smallest of the drives.
-If
+If all

-sure the new parts of the array are synchronised.
+parts of the array are synchronised.

-Note that when an array changes size, any filesystem that may be stored in the array will
+Note that when an array changes size, any filesystem that may be stored in the array will not

 Also the size of an array cannot be changed while it has an active bitmap.
-If an array
+If an array has a

-plete a new bitmap can be created.
+bitmap can be created.

 Note: --grow --size is not yet supported for external file bitmap.